Questions swirl over failed Yemen hostage rescue mission

 At a press conference Saturday, Gift of the Givers founder Imtiaz Sooliman said that, after seeing the Somers video, he had a premonition Korkie could be killed should the US attempt a rescue mission.

-“I’m not blaming them,” he added.
+“I’m not blaming the them,” he added.
 “The Americans have their own hostages and their own interests… There’s no bad feeling towards anyone.”

 A spokesman for South Africa’s department of international relations and cooperation refused to be drawn on whether or not Gift of the Givers informed them of Korkie’s imminent release either.